 Happy December – the countdown to Christmas is well and truly on!
-And even if the festive period will be very different in 2020 and you’ve had your tree up since mid November, many of us will still celebrate, although in much smaller circles.
+And even if the festive period will be different in 2021 too and you’ve had your tree up since mid November, many of us will still celebrate, although in much smaller circles.
 And if nothing else, we always have the next year, and the years after, to look forward to.
 No matter how you’re planning to spend Christmas, there are a few things I think you need no matter what…

 In the kitchen